rowg/BML-Operator-Status-Page/README.md

 Check that it wrote an output file Site_XXXX.log.
 The script relies on the Header.txt file to provide the site name and it generates a file called Site_XXXX.log in the current directory.

 You should also check that it correctly reads the disk space available on the backup/archive drive because it assumes that the volume is called CodarArchives.
-You can either use this name for your archive volume or change the script to use whatever volume name you have.
+You can either use this name for your archive volume or change the script to use the volume name you use.
 This can be changed on line 63 of the collect.pl script:</br>
 `my $archive="/Volumes/CodarArchives" ;`

 To call the script periodically, either create a cron job or a launchd plist to run collect.pl from the scripts directory every 10 minutes.
 For cron this looks like:</br>
 `*/10	*	*	*	*	cd ~/scripts/collect ; ./collect.pl`

-Add a suitable line to whatever file transfer mechanism you're using and your radial site installation is finished.
+Normally the log file should be pulled from the radialsite by the combinesite but if the station does not accept incoming network connections, the log file must be pushed from the radialsite to the combinesite.

 ### Combine Site

 At the combine site, the installation is a little more involved but you only need to do this once for all your radial sites.
-If you do not operate a combine site, this code can be run on any computer that is available, or you can request to have your radial sites displayed on an exsting status page such as the one at BML.
+If you do not operate a combine site, this code can be run on any available computer, or you can request to have your radial sites displayed on an existing status page such as the one at BML.

 By convention the scripts are installed in ~codar/scripts/collect but they can be installed elsewhere.